kubernetes-sigs/sig-multicluster-site/site-src/index.md

 ## Project charter
 The following charter defines the scope and governance of the [Multicluster Special Interest Group][sig-multicluster-github]:

-* Support an out-of-tree ecosystem by defining API standards that leave plenty of rool for flexibility in their ultimately third party implementation.
+* Support an out-of-tree ecosystem by defining API standards that leave plenty of room for flexibility in their ultimately third party implementation.

 * Protect the known multicluster experience from incompatible changes upstream to single clusters by working with other [SIGs][sigs-github].